 Testing to find out if you're at increased risk of malignant hyperthermia (susceptibility testing) may be recommended if you have risk factors.
 Testing may include genetic testing or a muscle biopsy test.

 - Genetic testing.
-The abnormal gene that makes you susceptible to malignant hyperthermia is identified using genetic testing.
+The gene change (mutation) that makes you susceptible to malignant hyperthermia is identified using genetic testing.
 A sample of your blood is collected and sent to a lab for analysis.
-Genetic testing can reveal changes (mutations) in your genes that may make you susceptible to malignant hyperthermia.
+Genetic testing can identify the gene change that shows you have the genetic disorder called malignant hyperthermia susceptibility (MHS).

 - Muscle biopsy (contracture test).
-In some cases, the doctor may recommend a muscle biopsy if you're at risk of malignant hyperthermia.
+In some cases, your health care provider may recommend a muscle biopsy if you're at risk of malignant hyperthermia.
 During this test, a small piece of muscle tissue is surgically removed for lab analysis.
 In the lab, the specimen is exposed to triggering chemicals for malignant hyperthermia to determine how the muscle contracts.
+Because this test must be done on muscle tissue immediately after removing it, travel to a specialized muscle biopsy center is necessary.

-If you or someone in your family has malignant hyperthermia and you need to have anesthesia, it's important to tell your doctor and anesthesiologist.
+If you or someone in your family has MHS or you think you may be at risk of malignant hyperthermia, it's important to tell your health care provider and anesthesiologist before you get anesthesia.
 Drugs that do not trigger malignant hyperthermia may be used as part of your anesthesia.

 Immediate treatment of malignant hyperthermia includes:

 - Medication.
-A drug called dantrolene (Dantrium, Ryanodex, Revonto) is used to treat the reaction by stopping the release of calcium into the muscle.
-Other medications may be given to correct your body's metabolic imbalance and treat complications.
+A drug called dantrolene (Dantrium, Revonto, Ryanodex) is used to treat the reaction by stopping the release of calcium into muscles.
+Other medications may be given to correct problems with a balance of the body's chemicals (metabolic imbalance) and treat complications.

 - Oxygen.
 You may have oxygen through a face mask.
 In most cases, oxygen is given through a tube placed in the windpipe (trachea).